AaronVerDow/camset/README.md

 Python 3
 pip
 v4l2-ctl
 pkg-config
+ffmpeg (for ffplay)

-If running from source (not using the camset pip package) you will also need gi (PyGObject @ pip) and OpenCV (opencv-python @ pip)
+If running from source (not using the camset pip package) you will also need gi (PyGObject @ pip)

 ## Installation